Firebase - Per App Configuration

 3. Use the default project settings.

-5. Using the VSCode Terminal, run the command flutterfire configure.
+1. Using the Terminal in Visual Studio Code, run the command flutterfire configure.

 • Note: You can also use your system Terminal/Command Prompt, but you will need to cd into the project directory before running any commands.